JoyZadan/shop-kbeauty/README.md

 Shop K-Beauty's home page features the following:
 * "Above the fold":
     * A background hero image showcasing some of the globally renowned K-Beauty brands.
-    * An attending getting Call to Action text announcing the arrival of the latest collections and a "shop now" button
+    * An attention getting Call to Action text announcing the arrival of the latest collections and a "shop now" button that links to new arrivals
 * "Below the fold":
     * Featured Products
     * Featured Brands